 This leasing can be of two types – financial lease and operating lease.

-So how a business owner would choose between financial lease vs operating lease?
-And why he will choose one over another?
+So how would a business owner choose between a finance lease and an operating lease?
+And why will he choose one over another?

-There are many differences between a financial lease vs operating lease.
+There are many differences between a financial lease and vs. operating lease.
 Let’s look at the most significant differences between these two –